Hakesh/p1-sherpa-finder/README.md

 - [Web Dev Simplified](https://www.youtube.com/c/WebDevSimplified)
-  - Thanks to his [video](https://www.youtube.com/watch?v=fYq5PXgSsbE) on learning flexbox in 15 he saved me a lot of time and frustration from trying to make my "About" section of the website work and look the way I wanted it to, and also made it very easy to make it responsive on all devices.
+  - Thanks to his [video](https://www.youtube.com/watch?v=fYq5PXgSsbE) on learning flexbox in 15 minutes he saved me a lot of time and frustration from trying to make my "About" section of the website work and look the way I wanted it to, which also made it very easy to make it responsive on all devices.

 - [Bungie](https://www.bungie.net/)
-  - sdsd
+  - For providing excellent images in their presskits and allowing their content to be used for non-commercial creations

+- The Love Running Project
+  - Got a lot of the inspiration of my website from this project, and the things I learned following along that project

 ### Content

-All of the content was written by myself.
+All of the text content was written by myself.
 This website might be fictional, but Destiny Sherpas are a real thing in the game and my texts were written based on my own experiences, inspiritations and beliefs of what makes a 'sherpa'.

 ###  Media

 If you have used any media on your site (images, audio, video etc) you can credit them here.
 I like to link back to the source where I found the media, and include where on the site the image is used.

-###  Acknowledgments

-If someone helped you out during your project, you can acknowledge them here!
-For example someone may have taken the time to help you on slack with a problem.
-Pop a little thank you here with a note of what they helped you with (I like to try and link back to their GitHub or Linked In account too).
-This is also a great place to thank your mentor and tutor support if you used them.